Elevation: 8,301 ft

 This peak is not in the book.
 Published December 2019

 Peak 8301 is one of two ranked summits located on a massive ridge that separates Martin Canyon from Slaughterhouse Creek.
 Vue Benchmark (8,468 feet) is only 167 feet higher.
-Peak 8301 has a LONG Southwest Ridge and a [shorter] Southeast Ridge, both of which are suitable for early-season climbs when the snow is lingering on the higher peaks of the Pioneer and Boulder Mountains.
+Peak 8301 has a LONG southwest ridge and a shorter southeast ridge, both of which are suitable for early-season climbs when the snow is lingering on the higher peaks of the Pioneer and Boulder Mountains.
 There are no trails or roads on Peak 8301.
 You must DO THE WORK to get this one done.
 USGS Baugh Creek SW

 Southeast Ridge, Class 2

-From the parking spot, hike up Martin Canyon Road for just over a mile to reach the toe of the Southeast Ridge of Peak 8301 at about 6,030 feet.
+From the parking spot, hike up Martin Canyon Road for just over a mile to reach the toe of the southeast ridge of Peak 8301 at about 6,030 feet.
 This departure point is characterized by a narrow section of the canyon where there is a shoulder/ridge squeezing the road from both sides.
 If you must, then use your GPS to make sure you’re at the base of the correct ridge.
 There are no major side gullies near this point on the road.
-If you see a large gully to your left and Vue Benchmark is towering above you to the N, you’ve gone about 0.2 miles too far up the road.
+If you see a large gully to your left and Vue Benchmark is towering above you to the north, you’ve gone about 0.2 miles too far up the road.

-Leave the road and climb NW straight up the crest of the ridge.
+Leave the road and climb northwest straight up the crest of the ridge.
 The shale is loose here but it sure beats trying to climb up the [even-looser] rock on the sides of the ridge.
 The slope eases about 200 vertical feet above the road, but it’s still relatively steep.
 The slope eases more noticeably at about 7,500 feet.
 This ridge is mostly a grind on short scrub and scree.
 There are no rocky outcrops, trees, or bushes to battle with.
 The ridge leads directly to the gentle summit of Peak 8301.
 The summit is a hump of scrub and broken scree.
 It lacked a summit cairn so I built one.